-- Should the research continue past one year, complete a Research Ethics Renewal Application.
+- Should the research continue past one year, complete a Research Ethics Renewal Form.
 If the project has changed significantly, submit a revised Research Ethics Application.

 All forms must be submitted to the Research Office.
-Forms and policies can be found on the Portal.
+Forms and policies can be found on the Redeemer App.

 Failure to abide by Redeemer’s Research Ethics Review policy and procedures may result in an investigation or disciplinary action, as per the Integrity in Research and Scholarship policy.

-All research ethics applications are reviewed by the members of the Research Ethics Review Committee (RERC):
+All research ethics applications are reviewed by the members of the Research Ethics Board (REB):

 For information, please contact: